superbuffers/introduction/README.md

 high-level idea.
  ### Aleo Contract
   Battleship Aleo contract as one case is used to show us the diverse possibilities of Aleo economy by official team.
 We want to use this game to present the speeding up process of SuperBuffer.
-  Please go to  for the build and run guide.
+  Please go to  for the run guide and implementation.
  ### Back End
   Back end receives the requests from front end and broadcasts key messages to Aleo chain.
 This part is responsible for ordering, verification, proof generation, and broadcasting transactions.
-  Please go to [superbuffer-battleship](https://github.com/superbuffers/superbuffer-battleship) for the build and run guide.
+  Please go to [superbuffer-battleship](https://github.com/superbuffers/superbuffer-battleship) for the run guide and implementation.
  ### Front End
   Front end mainly presents the battleship game for players.
 Front end needs to execute and show every steps in game.
 This component also needs to generate requests signed by players according to their actions and transmit these requests to back end.
-  Please go to [ui](https://github.com/superbuffers/ui) for the build and run guide.
+  Please go to [ui](https://github.com/superbuffers/ui) for the run guide and implementation.